-Figure 4: Service Metadata Publisher use of the ManageServiceMetadata
+Figure 4: SMP use of the ManageServiceMetadata

 Another set of steps relating to SMPs and the SML relates to the migration of the metadata about a participant from one SMP to another SMP (for example, the participant decides to change suppliers for this function).
-There are interfaces to the SML to support migrations of this kind, which imply following a sequence of steps along the lines shown in .
+There are interfaces to the SML to support migrations of this kind, which imply following a sequence of steps along the lines shown in Figure 5.

 In this sequence, the original SMP receives a request from a participant to migrate its metadata to a new SMP (a step that is done out-of-band: there are no interfaces defined in these specifications for this).
 The original SMP generates a “Migration Key” and invokes the PrepareToMigrate operation of the SML and then passes the Migration Key to the new SMP (the key passing is an out-of-band step not defined in these specifications).
 When the new SMP has created the relevant metadata for the participant, it signals that it is taking over by invoking the Migrate operation of the SML, which then causes the DNS record(s) for that participant ID to be updated to point at the new SMP.
 Once this switch is complete, the original SMP can remove the metadata which it holds for the participant.